-Set in a courtyard of this industrial space-turned-creative community, the Rink at Industry City is small but mighty.
-Its bistro lights add ambience, and its proximity to dozens of restaurants, retail shops, and NYC views make it the stop in Brooklyn for a festive ice skating session.
-Hint: Stop by Brooklyn Kura for a sake tasting after your ice capades.
+Set in a courtyard of this industrial space-turned-creative community, the Industry City Ice Rink is small but mighty.
+Its bistro lights add ambience, and its proximity to dozens of restaurants, retail shops and NYC views make it the stop in Brooklyn for a festive ice-skating session.
+Hint: stop by Brooklyn Kura for a sake tasting after your ice capades.

-Nearby schools, hockey leagues and the entire Coney Island community has loved the Abe Stark Skating Arena for more than 50 years.
+Nearby schools, hockey leagues and the entire Coney Island community have loved the Abe Stark Skating Arena for more than 50 years.
 It’s the type of place where generations go for a family skate followed by hot chocolate and lots of smiles.
-Proof, the boardwalk is worth a visit even in the chilly winter weather.
-Plus, there is free parking.
+The boardwalk is also worth a visit even in the chilly winter weather.
+Plus, there’s free parking.

 Call for public skating hours.